FilecoinFoundationWeb/filecoin-foundation/src/content/pages/security/coordinated-disclosure-policy.md

 **Last Updated: April 05, 2024**

-To honor all the security researcher contributions that help us keep the Filecoin network secure, the Filecoin Foundation offers a bug bounty program through Immunefi.
+To honor all the security researcher contributions that help us keep the Filecoin network secure, Filecoin Foundation offers a bug bounty program through Immunefi.
 As part of that program, you can expect us to work with you to understand and validate your report, respond in a timely manner, work to remediate the discovered vulnerability, and, for qualifying reports, recognize your contribution to improving the Filecoin ecosystem security.
 In return, we ask that you follow our procedures for coordinated vulnerability disclosure.

 ## Disclosure Channels